 September School Holidays

-Scienceworks will be opened daily from 10am–4:30pm during school holidays (21st September – 6th October).
+Scienceworks will be opened daily from 10am–4:30pm during the school holidays (September 17 - October 2).
 Planetarium session times are:

 12pm: Tycho to the Moon – meet Tycho, a dog who doesn’t just howl at the Moon but wants to go there!